avielfedida/Code-Highlighter/README.md

 </textarea>
 ```

-**NOT SPECIFYING A COLOR SCHEME WILL RESULT WITH THE DEFAULT "APPLE" TO BE APPLIED**
+**NOT SPECIFYING A COLOR SCHEME WILL RESULT THE "APPLE" TO BE APPLIED**

 For convenience purposes use `data-url` to load `html/css/js` files: